johndcx45/bookstore-config-server/README.md

-# bookstore-config-server
+# Bookstore Config Server
-Config Server for Bookstore Management Microservice
+This is config server for my bookstore ecosystem, it stores properties of the datasources of my microservices.